couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 cd  /path/to/cloned-repo/standalone

 ```

 * Install couchbase lite react native plugin.
 For this, follow [instructions](https://github.com/couchbaselabs/couchbase-lite-react-native-module/) to add the module to the project.
 Instructions are repeated here for convenience.
-In case of discrepencies, refer to the module repo.
+In case of discrepancies, refer to the module repo.

 ```bash
  yarn add https://github.com/couchbaselabs/couchbase-lite-react-native-module

 ```

 * Install dependencies

 ```bash
  npm install
 ```